Build-Brothers-NG/simple-sharer/README.md

 # simple-sharer _[by BUILDBROTHERS.COM]_
 _A javascript framework to share url to social media sites like facebook, twitter, reddit, linkedin, whastapp in an easy and simple way._

-_Start this project on GitHub https://github.com/Build-Brothers-NG/simple-sharer_
+_Star this project on GitHub https://github.com/Build-Brothers-NG/simple-sharer_

 ## Supported Javascript Frameworks: